 Gladstone Ports Corporation, then Gladstone Port Authority, became owners and operators of the facility in November 1998, and set about diversifying the list of cargoes handled at the terminal.

-Today, Barney Point exports approximately 4.5Mt of coal annually.
+In recent years Barney Point exported approximately 4.5Mt of coal annually.

 Following Comalco Ltd’s decision to establish a two-potline aluminium smelter at Boyne Island, construction of the Boyne Wharf commenced in 1975-76.